 Find out why angiography is used, what happens during the procedure, and the possible risks involved.
 Also, read about the different types of angiography.

-Read about ankylosing spondylitis (AS), a long-term (chronic) condition in which the spine and other areas of the body become inflamed.
+Read about ankylosing spondylitis (AS) and other types of axial spondyloarthritis, a long-term (chronic) condition in which the spine and other areas of the body become inflamed.

 Anticoagulants are medicines that reduce the ability of the blood to clot.
 Read about why they're used, how you take them and what you need to bear in mind while taking them.